 The following examples specify the user and password URL attributes.
 To enable user authentication, the property derby.connection.requireAuthentication must be set to true, otherwise, Derby does not require a user name and password.
+For details on how to enable user authentication, please see "Working with user authentication" in the Derby Developer's Guide.

 For a multi-user product, you would typically set it for the system in the derby.properties file for your server, since it is in a trusted environment.
 Below is a sample derby.properties file that conforms to these examples: